nunq/mailserver/dns-setup.md

 * you also need to set up reverse DNS (to your mail fqdn)

 ### the domain itself

+> this is for having all the stuff on one machine (domain as well as `mail.` subdomain)

 `example.com.
 A $IP`
 `example.com.
 AAAA $IP6`